 A Kickstarter backed project, Card is a high tech device dedicated to skiing that provides audible real-time feedback through earphones and detailed analysis between runs.

 In addition to tracking your runs, Carv looks at metrics related to your weight distribution, timing, the orientation and symmetry of your skis and more.
-This gives you access to metrics that you have never had before such as your maximum edge angle, enabling you to really drill into your technique.
+This gives you access to statistics such as your maximum edge angle, enabling you to really drill into your technique.

-Trace tracks and stores all the stats from every snow (or surf) session.
-Mount the little device near one of your bindings, and you are set to go.
+Trace is a little gadget that tracks and stores your snow (or surf) sessions.
+Just mount the device near one of your bindings, and you are set to go.

-Trace helps you improve by tracking and analyzing your runs.
-With a combination of a 9-axis IMU and GPS, the device shows your progression over time.
-You will get stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
-Furthermore, you can also see the approach speed you need to clear a kicker, how far you’re jumping, and how jumps compare from resort to resort.
+Trace helps by tracking and analyzing your runs.
+With a combination of a 9-axis IMU and GPS, it shows stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
+Furthermore, you can see the approach speed you need to clear a kicker, how far you’re jumping, and how jumps compare from resort to resort.